openiomon/DEPRECATED-bna2graphite/README.md

 * Log::Log4perl (RPM perl-Log-Log4perl available in [EPEL repository](https://fedoraproject.org/wiki/EPEL))
 * Systemd::Daemon (included in the release package, [view in CPAN](https://metacpan.org/pod/Systemd::Daemon))

 For other Linux distributions you can just clone the repository.
 Default installation folder is `/opt/bna2graphite`.
-The service operates with a use called "openiomon"
+The service operates with a user called "openiomon"

 ## Configuration
 1. Edit the `/opt/bna2graphite/conf/bna2graphite.conf`, settings you have to edit for a start: